What Is a Retail Display?

 Which types of products are often featured in window displays?

-Seasonal fashion collections, luxury items, or promotional bundles are commonly highlighted here to entice foot traffic.
+Seasonal fashion collections, luxury items, or promotional bundles are often featured here to attract foot traffic.

 Window displays often rely on mannequins, risers, and props to create an eye-catching story visible from outside.